LiveHelperChat/doc/docs/custom-fields-and-prefill.md

 * See video about custom fields passed programmatically - https://youtu.be/vEeQVGZgnds

 ## Passing custom variables

+This is preferred way to pass attributes without exposing any UI for the visitor.

 > System Configuration -> Additional chat variables